 Unlike a more traditional loan received from a bank or credit union, there are no upfront fees to apply for a lawsuit loan.
 Not only that, but the plaintiffs are not given a credit check to determine whether they apply for pre-settlement funding.
 Unlike other lending options, the possibility of receiving a lawsuit loan depends entirely on the strength of the plaintiff’s case – not their bank account.

 Why Do Settlement Loan Companies Need To Talk With My Lawyer?

-If you are a plaintiff interested in applying for a lawsuit loan with Delta Settlement Funding, we must have the contact information of your solicitor in order to provide you with pre-settlement funding.
+If you are a plaintiff interested in applying for a lawsuit loan with Rapid Lawsuit Funding, we must have the contact information of your solicitor in order to provide you with pre-settlement funding.

 The simple reason for this is that your lawyer will be the person most familiar with your case will have all of the information we require in order to process your loan request. loan applications can be processed in less than 24 hours, meaning that the plaintiffs can expect to find financial relief in their lawsuits much sooner than with a traditional loan.

 Your Choice Of Lawyer Will Affect Your Case

 Additionally, by contacting your legal representation, not only will Rapid Lawsuit Funding have a better understanding of the risks and advantages of your specific case, but will have a better impression of your lawyer as well.

 For instance, if you are involved in a car accident lawsuit, but your legal representation has only previously dealt with product liability cases, it will doubtlessly affect your application.

 Your Legal Representation Will Handle Your Settlement And Loan Payback